Ian McDonald (Guyanese writer)

-Ian McDonald (born 18 April 1933) is a Caribbean-born poet and writer who describes himself as "Antiguan by ancestry, Trinidadian by birth, Guyanese by adoption, and West Indian by conviction."
-His ancestry on his father's side is Antiguan and Kittitian, and Trinidadian on his mother's side.
+Ian Archie McDonald FRSL, AA (18 April 1933 – 24 July 2026) was a poet and writer who described himself as "Antiguan by ancestry, Trinidadian by birth, Guyanese by adoption, and West Indian by conviction".
+His ancestry on his father's side was Antiguan and Kittitian, and Trinidadian on his mother's side.
 His only novel, The Humming-Bird Tree, first published in 1969, is considered a classic of Caribbean literature.
+He won the Guyana Prize for Literature three times for his poetry.
+He also received an honorary Doctor of Letters from the University of the West Indies and a Theatre Guild of Guyana Lifetime Achievement Award.

-Early years and education
+Early life and education

-Ian McDonald was born on 18 April 1933, in St Augustine, Trinidad, where his mother, Thelma McDonald (née Seheult), and her parents were born and where his father, John Archie McDonald (who was born in St. Kitts and whose parents were born in Antigua), was Agricultural Director of Gordon Grant Limited.
-His uncle was Air Marshall Sir Arthur McDonald of Royal Air Force.
-He has four sisters – Heather Murray, Gillian Howie, Robin McDonald and Monica Purkis – and one brother, Archie McDonald.
+Ian McDonald was born on 18 April 1933, in St Augustine, Trinidad, where his mother, Thelma McDonald (née Seheult), was born, and where his father, John Archie McDonald (who was born in Saint Kitts and whose parents were born in Antigua), was Agricultural Director of Gordon Grant Limited.
+His uncle was Air Marshal Sir Arthur McDonald of the Royal Air Force.
+He had four sisters – Heather Murray, Gillian Howie, Robin McDonald and Monica Purkis – and one brother, Archie McDonald.
+McDonald's grandmother was poet and politician Hilda McDonald, first woman member of the Antiguan House of Assembly.

-He received his secondary education at Queen's Royal College (1942–51) in Port of Spain, where he obtained distinctions in History and English in the Higher School Certificate.
-He attended Clare College, Cambridge University (1951–55), where he obtained a BA Honours Degree in History and later received his MA.
+McDonald received his secondary education at Queen's Royal College (1942–51) in Port of Spain, where he obtained distinctions in History and English in the Higher School Certificate.
+He attended Clare College, Cambridge University (1951–55), where he obtained a BA Honours degree in History and later received his MA.
 He was elected President of the Cambridge University West Indian Society.

 Career in Guyana

 Sugar industry

-In 1955 he went to the then British Guiana with the Booker Group, working first as secretary of the Bookers BG Group Committee, then secretary of Bookers Sugar Estates, where he rose to be administrative director.
+In 1955, he went to the then British Guiana with the Booker Group, working first as secretary of the Bookers BG Group Committee and later as secretary of Bookers Sugar Estates, where he rose to be administrative director.
 When Bookers was nationalised in 1976 he remained with the Guyana Sugar Corporation where he held the post of Director of Marketing and Administration from 1976 until retirement in 1999.
 He represented Guyana and CARICOM on innumerable occasions at international conferences and forums on the sugar industry.

 At the regional level he was involved with the Sugar Association of the Caribbean as Chairman of Marketing from 1990, then CEO from 1999 until retiring in 2007.
-In November 1995 he delivered an address and presented a paper on "The Sugar Industries of the English-Speaking Caribbean" to the International Sugar Organization in London.
+In November 1995, he delivered an address and presented a paper on "The Sugar Industries of the English-Speaking Caribbean" to the International Sugar Organization in London.
 He was also Chairman of Demerara Sugar Terminals, which exports Guyana's sugar.
 For 35 years he was a member of the Sugar Industry Labour Welfare Fund Committee, which provides land and housing, water supply, and welfare facilities for sugar workers.